 Where to Stay in Chianti

 Chianti is actually quite a large wine region that extends from just south of Florence down to Siena (about an hour’s drive).
 It encompasses many little towns, like Radda in Chianti, Greve in Chianti and Gaiole in Chianti.
 Where to stay is a big decision.
-There are hotels within each city, there are agritourism farms in the countryside, and there are boutique hotels dotted throughout the area.
+There are hotels within each city, there are agritourism farms in the countryside, unique villas like The Strozzi Family Estate, and there are boutique hotels dotted throughout the area.
 It makes the most sense to pick a location where you’d like to stay first, then build your wine tasting itinerary around that.
 The roads are narrow and it takes quite a bit of time to get from town to town.

 Villa Bordoni Luxury Boutique Hotel